kbss-cvut/s-pipes-editor-ui/README.md

 **Required manual steps:**
 * s-pipes-engine
-    * The service does not automatically create the repository in GraphDB, so manual creation of a repository is required (after running `docker-compose up`).
+    * The service does not automatically create the repository in GraphDB, so manual creation of a repository is required (after running `docker compose up`).
       * First open the GraphDB Workbench: `http://localhost:<INTERNAL_HOST_PORT>/services/db-server/repository` where `<INTERNAL_HOST_PORT>` is the port specified in `.env`.
       * Then follow these [instructions](https://graphdb.ontotext.com/documentation/10.0/creating-a-repository.html).
     * The logging configuration for RDF4j is hardcoded in the image, but it could override via `_pConfigURL` param.
 However, it is not a convenient format to work.
 Also both servies must to share volume or the config has to be exposed.